What is Buy-To-Let

 When you apply for a buy-to-let mortgage, lenders are interested in whether the rent you charge covers your monthly mortgage payments.
 This is known as the rental income ratio.

 The Bank of England governs the way that buy-to-let lenders assess mortgage affordability for landlords.
 They enforce rules that mean buy-to-let mortgage applications are assessed on strict affordability criteria.

 While all lenders assess this slightly differently, most now require rental income to cover mortgage costs by a ratio of 145 per cent on a mortgage rate of 5.5 per cent.
 Some lenders don’t ask for a ratio this high however, and will accept a minimum rental income ratio of 125 per cent.

-The event that rental income does not cover this rental stress test, some lenders, may be prepared to accept personal income, to support any shortfall and this is why it can often be useful to speak to a specialist for assistance.
+In the event that rental income does not cover this rental stress test, some lenders, may be prepared to accept personal income, to support any shortfall and this is why it can often be useful to speak to a specialist for assistance.
 These lenders will independently assess you and the property – they are interested in whether you earn any other income, what tax bracket you fall into and whether you have a spouse whose salary might also be taken into account.

 These factors mean that the lender can flex the rental income ratio they need – so that it might be possible for this to be lower.
 Mortgage brokers have access to all of this information and will help you assess, exactly, what you can borrow.

 These rules – known as buy to let affordability rules - only apply for landlords who purchase or re-mortgage buy-to-let properties in their own name.